 Hybrid cloud offers one of the most secure solutions for businesses, providing physical security and an end to end architecture that protects data at rest and as it moves between locations.
 Importantly, it does this in a more affordable way than can be achieved in an on-site datacentre.
 Public cloud providers, for example, can use big data and AI to monitor cloud systems for threats and vulnerabilities on a scale that would be too costly for most businesses to do on-site.

-If you are looking for secure cloud storage as part of your hybrid solution, check out our cloud hosting solutions.
+If you are looking for secure cloud storage as part of your hybrid solution, check out cloud hosting solutions.